+I’ve been struggling with trying to get a new backup routine working for my Laptop.
+I should point out that I have several complex requirements for backup so my needs are probably not average.
+However, it really shouldn’t be this hard!
 I need to use a combination of BZR (Bazaar) for document version control and RSYNC (for files that don’t need version control and for those folders that might contain files too big for version control systems – around 1/3 to 1/2 available memory).